ivanmoskalev/xn/README.md

 ## Philosophy

 Knowledge should be released into public domain as much as reasonably possible.
-These libraries are my way of sharing what I know with fellow engineers.
+These libraries are my way of sharing what I learned with fellow engineers.

 ## Libraries